Existence and Regularity of Invariant Graphs for Cocycles in Bundles: partial hyperbolicity case: H o lderness of

 \end{enumerate} \end{lem}

-The result like (1) was also obtained in \cite[Lemma 3, Page 82]{ZZJ14} for the trivial bundle and invertible map, where the authors used the Perron method; see also \cite[Theorem 1.3]{Sta99}.
-The result like (2) is well known in different settings, see e.g. \cite{PSW97}.
+The result like (1) was also obtained in \cite[Lemma 3, p.
+82]{ZZJ14} for invertible maps in trivial bundles, where the authors used the Perron method; see also \cite[Theorem 1.3]{Sta99}.
+The result like (2) is well known in different settings; see e.g. \cite{PSW97}.